 - An older man and younger man

-- A more experienced individual with a less experienced individual.
+- A more experienced person with a less experienced person

-- One person mentoring a small group of people (2-3)
+- One person mentoring a small group of two or three people

 Think through your wording.
 For example: